EXCLUSIVE-Iran poised to dismiss US nuclear proposal, Iranian diplomat says | Law-Order

 Araqchi, in a joint news conference with his Egyptian counterpart in Cairo, said: "I do not think Israel will commit such a mistake as to attack Iran."
 Tehran's regional influence has meanwhile been diminished by military setbacks suffered by its forces and those of its allies in the Shi'ite-dominated "Axis of Resistance", which include Hamas, Hezbollah, the Houthis in Yemen, and Iraqi militias.

 In April, Saudi Arabia's defence minister delivered a blunt message to Iranian officials to take Trump's offer of a new deal seriously as a way to avoid the risk of war with Israel.
-(Additional reporting by Daphne Psaledakis in Washington Writing by Parisa Hafezi, Editing by William Maclean)
+(Additional reporting by Daphne Psaledakis and Jeff Mason in Washington Writing by Parisa Hafezi, Editing by William Maclean and Rod Nickel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)